k-tsushima/Shin-Barliman/templates/README.md

-# This template code runs under both Chez Scheme and Racket.
+# This template-generating code runs under both Chez Scheme and Racket.

-Below are simple transcipts showing how to load the libraries/modules in Chez Scheme and Racket.
+Below are simple transcipts showing how to load the libraries/modules in Chez Scheme and Racket, and assume you are running the commands from the 'chez' or 'racket' directories, respectively.

 ## Chez Scheme